Jimdooz/quickapi/README.md

 🎉 Give it a try and let us know how it goes!

-💡 **Note**: *This package focuses on structuring the API calls, it's not focused on the communication between client and server.
-You'll have to handle the communication by yourself or with other packages.*

 ## Advanced case

 🔍 Requester: The requester parameter can be used to store information about the user making the request.
 It is up to you to define the fields of this object and handle the communication accordingly